RomuloSilvaRosa/addi_challenge/README.md

 # Addi Challenge
-The current repository contains infraestructure as code, deployment and application logic to serve a very simple machine learning architecture composed of a feature + model + evaluation store.
+The current repository contains infrastructure as code, deployment and application logic to serve a very simple machine learning architecture composed of a feature + model + evaluation store.

 ## Challenge steps:
 1. Train model and save in a model.joblib file in  https://github.com/RomuloSilvaRosa/addi_challenge/blob/main/lambdas/model_trainning/Trainning.ipynb
-2. Deploy infraestructure (`./infraestructure`) using `scripts/CI.sh -a`
+2. Deploy infrastructure (`./infrastructure`) using `scripts/CI.sh -a`
 3. Deploy applications (`.lambdas`) using `scripts/CD.sh -a`